raspberrypi/documentation/remote-access/vnc/README.md

 vncserver -kill :<display-number>
 ```

 This will also stop any existing connections to the virtual desktop.
-Be sure to save any files you might have open before you issue this command.
+Be sure to save any files you have open before you issue this command.

 You can also use the `vncserver-virtuald` system service to enable access to the virtual desktop.